With 245 million users and $2 billion in revenue, Zillow is truly the most successful real estate platform in the US!

 Simply put, it is very hard!

 The things mentioned above are not even the tip of the Zillow iceberg.
-The website is like a swiss army knife with loads of tools for home sellers, buyers and industry professionals.
-They have a big and dedicated crew dedicated to it, working 24/7.
-According to Aberdeen, the company is going to spend $20.8 million on technology in 2018 alone.
+The website is like a swiss army knife with loads of tools for home sellers, buyers, and industry professionals.
+They have a big crew dedicated to it, working 24/7.
+Technology and Development accounts for 24.28% of Zillow's expenses, which is over $500M!

 If you are unsure of what should go into your MVP you can use a Kano survey.
 It is a good tool to determine the core functionality and how potential or current users perceive the usefulness of your product’s features.
 By the end of the survey you should be able to categorize all your features into three categories:

 - Mandatory features - the features that users expect by default, e.g. like being able to register/login on a website...